ChumsInc/react-presets/README.md

 ## Notes
 This includes the basics for publishing an app the Chums Intranet Included modules are:
-* Bootstrap 5.3 & Bootstrap Icons,
+* Bootstrap 5.3 & Bootstrap Icons, React Bootstrap
 * React 18
 * Redux & Toolkit